MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 |Azure Functions |[Azure/functions-action](https://github.com/Azure/functions-action) |[AzureFunctionApp@2](/azure/devops/pipelines/tasks/reference/azure-function-app-v2) |
 |Azure Static Web Apps |[Azure/static-web-apps-deploy](https://github.com/Azure/static-web-apps-deploy)|[AzureStaticWebApp@0](/azure/devops/pipelines/tasks/reference/azure-static-web-app-v0) |

-### Credential needed for login to Azure
+#### Credential needed for login to Azure

 When you deploy app code to Azure App Service, Azure Functions, or Azure Container App through CI/CD, you need a service principal for Azure login.
 You can log in to Azure using a service principal in two ways:

-* OpenID Connect (OIDC).
+* OpenID Connect (OIDC):
-* secret.

-The TeamsApp CLI currently supports sign-in using a service principal with a secret.
-If you wish to use OIDC, follow these steps:

   * For GitHub action, see how to [use the Azure login action with OpenID Connect](/azure/developer/github/connect-from-azure#use-the-azure-login-action-with-openid-connect).

   * For Azure pipeline, see how to [create an Azure Resource Manager service connection that uses workload identity federation](/azure/devops/pipelines/library/connect-to-azure#create-an-azure-resource-manager-service-connection-that-uses-workload-identity-federation).

+* Secret: The TeamsApp CLI currently supports sign-in using a service principal with a secret.

-### Generate the appPackage for the teams app
+## Generate the appPackage for the teams app

 To distribute your Teams app, the `appPackage` is required.
 You can automatically create the `appPackage.zip` using the `teamsapp package` command in `Teamsapp` CLI.
 If you're unable to use `Teamsapp` CLI, follow these steps to manually create the appPackage: